-Volkswagen is telling non-managerial employees they can come forward with information about how the company cheated on U.S. emissions tests and they won't be fired.
+Volkswagen is telling employees that they can come forward with information about how the company cheated on U.S. emissions tests — and won't be fired.

-In a move aimed at getting to the bottom of the scandal more quickly, Volkswagen brand manager Herbert Diess told staff in a letter that the company won't seek damages or fire employees for what they might reveal.
+In a move to get to the bottom of the scandal more quickly, Volkswagen brand manager Herbert Diess told staff in a letter that the company won't seek damages or fire employees for what they might reveal.

-Workers could be transferred to other duties, however, and the company stressed it cannot get anyone off the hook for ongoing criminal probes.
+Workers could be transferred to other duties, however.
+And the company stresses it cannot get anyone off the hook for ongoing criminal probes.